-The payment of one or more PVR portions (base and excellence bonus) is, in any event, subject to verification for the relevant year of the absence of the so-called individual compliance breach, i.e. the absence of disciplinary measures involving suspension from service and pay for a period equal to or greater than one day, including as a result of serious findings received from the Bank's control functions.
+The payment of one or more PVR portions (Base and Excellence Bonus) is, in any event, subject to verification for the relevant year of the absence of the so-called individual compliance breach, i.e. the absence of disciplinary measures involving at least the suspension from service and pay for a period equal to or greater than one day, including as a result of serious findings received from the Bank's control functions.